Coradine/logten-api/README.md

 The `package` query parameter value must represent a valid JSON string.
 Please ensure values in the JSON are properly escaped and the JSON object passes linting checks (see [https://jsonlint.com](https://jsonlint.com)).

 Additionally, because the value of the package query parameter contains JSON, it must be URL encoded such that the whole URL is valid.
-URL encoding, or “[percent encoding](https://en.wikipedia.org/wiki/Percent-encoding)” is a common practice and there are many resources available online to elaborate on the concept and techniques involved.
+URL encoding, or "[percent encoding](https://en.wikipedia.org/wiki/Percent-encoding)” is a common practice and there are many resources available online to elaborate on the concept and techniques involved.

 Coradine supplies sample code in various formats to illustrate how the URL can be properly constructed and encoded.
 Please visit [https://github.com/Coradine/LogTenProAPI](https://github.com/Coradine/LogTenProAPI) for our latest documentation and sample code.